 The January 2006 retrospective of the work of Hayao Miyazaki and Studio Ghibli, which featured both the English-dubbed and subtitled versions of most of their films, plus the subtitled Only Yesterday (which has never had a North American home media release).

 October 2014 had a "Back to the Drawing Board" animation marathon, highlighting some of the most important animated cartoons from The Silent Age of Animation, including the works of Winsor McCay and the J.R.
 Bray Studio, and even the work of obscure studios like Van Beuren.
-(Though like the Popeye incident above, the Van Beuren shorts were accidentally replaced with a repeat of the Winsor McCay program, and is now scheduled to air on December 7th.)
+(Though like the Popeye incident above, the Van Beuren shorts were accidentally replaced with a repeat of the Winsor McCay program; the Van Beuren block was rescheduled and aired on December 7th.)

-Most obscure of all, occasionally in the off hours (late, late night or morning) they've aired Magic Boy — MGM's English dub of the 1959 anime feature Shonen Sarutobi Sasuke — in widescreen, even though it's never had a home media release in this country.
-Why?
-Why not?
+Occasionally in the off hours (late, late night or morning) they've aired Magic Boy — MGM's English dub of the 1959 anime feature Shonen Sarutobi Sasuke — in widescreen, starting years before it received a home media release (through Warner Archive) in North America.

 Cult Classic: TCM Underground, which has been airing late Saturday nights/early Sunday mornings since 2004 (though it, like other blocks, takes a break in February for the 31 Days of Oscar marathon to run), is a programming block that focuses on movies of this stripe.
 Exploitation Films, Blaxploitation films, all kinds of horror films, Unintentional Period Pieces, So Bad, It's Good movies, and just plain quirky movies all have a place here.
 Even the interstitial programming in the block consists of vintage shorts that would make the Rifftrax gang smile.
 Very likely to run films that otherwise fall under Keep Circulating the Tapes.